 This session will cover a variety of topics to help you prepare for your upcoming study abroad experience.
 Topics will include international travel insurance, U.S. Embassy assistance, travel registration with the U.S. Department of State, traffic and road safety, emergency contact cards, academic matters, introduction to culture shock, communicating with home, and marketing your study abroad experience.
 During this session real-life case studies will also be examined that will pose the question--what would you do in this situation?
 Click here to view the orientation schedule.

-(optional sessions are not offered every semester; check with OIP)
+(not offered every semester; check with OIP for details)

 Past Participant Panel

 This session provides a question and answer forum where, Creighton students, who have recently returned from studying abroad, will share stories about their experiences overseas.
 Discussion topics could include: the application process, obtaining a student visa, independent travel & hostelling, housing arrangements or host families, cultural blunders, spending money, budgeting, what to pack, and most memorable moments.
 Come, bring your questions, and find out what it's really like to study abroad!